SRIKANTHGOWDA-sriki/Tin-dog/README.md

 # tin-dog
-a dating website for dogs
+a responsive dating website for dogs